ThomasLXZ/BMAD-METHOD-CH/common/tasks/create-doc.md

 - When language is set to other locales, write all narrative content in that language.
 If the model lacks proficiency, ask the user for clarification or proceed with best-effort translation.

+## Chinese Localization of Fixed Labels

+When language is Chinese (e.g., zh-CN), in addition to narrative content:

+- Translate section titles (title), table column headers (columns), and fixed labels in generated outputs into Simplified Chinese unless the user explicitly asks to keep them in English.
+- Keep code identifiers, API routes, file paths, and type/interface names in English by default.
+Code comments may be Chinese.
+- If a template contains choice values or enumerations, present the label in Chinese while preserving the underlying canonical key or code if needed (e.g., '已拆分 (sharded)') to avoid ambiguity.
+- If uncertain about domain-specific term translation, ask the user for preference before proceeding.

 If a YAML Template has not been provided, list all templates from .bmad-core/templates or ask the user to provide another.